goblimey/learn-unix/README.md

 along with all sort of other BIOS changes that you can make.
-That explanation is very clear, but I found that ithe route through the Windows menus is now a bit different and so is the route through the BIOS.
+That explanation is very clear, but I found that ithe route through the Windows menus is now a bit different and so is the route through the BIOSi on my machine.
 The virtualization option was in a different menu and it had a different name.

 The other problem was that the process is a bit complicated and